sigmasaur/AwSW-it/README.md

 * At line 385, 408: *to skip seen messages* → *to skip messages*, as it depends on the user's preference.
 * At line 431: Corrected simple past tense *were under consideration* to past perfect, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
 * At line 431, 452, 471, 648, 1640: Corrected simple dash to em-dash.
-* At line 436, 2837: Corrected colon to full stop to preserve uppercase letter.
+* At line 436, 2738, 2837, 2934: Corrected uppercase letter to lowercase after colon.
 * At line 463: *8* → *eight*, for elegance.
 * At line 1084, 2109, 2176, 2753, 3118, 3352: Slightly pruned to fit fewer lines.
 * At line 1358: Corrected two-dots ellipsis to three-dots.